ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 cd ..
 ./build-scripts/aemfvp-a-rme/build-test-buildroot.sh -p aemfvp-a-rme all
 ```

+{{% notice Note %}}
+The build process can take a while to complete as it's building the entire collection of software components for the Arm CCA stack.
+{{% /notice %}}

 The binary executables are built in the `~/cca-stack/output/aemfvp-a-rme` directory.
 You can now exit the docker container.